Home Internet Security

 Panorama, Hacked: Smart Home Secrets: via @bbciplayer

-Many of these products are designed to be low cost, and commercial pressures to get them to market can mean corners are cut.
+Many of these products are designed to be low cost, and commercial pressures to get them to market can mean cutting corners.
 Security is less tangible than features so is an area likely to be inadequate.
 Companies also want to reduce their costs so don’t want to handle user support issues as that costs them money.
-The result is default settings are usually set to plug and play, and it will work but it unlikely to be very secure.
+The result is default settings are usually set to plug and play, and it will work but it unlikely to be secure.

 Most of these products need regular firmware updates which are released by manufacturers to fix security problems and improve functionality.
 Some manufacturers don’t bother as it is another cost and if something serious is discovered, they say the product is “end of life”.

 Most low-cost home products are made in the Far East and rebadged by other companies.
-Getting any form of support for these is unlikely.
+Getting support for these is unlikely.

 When buying products for the Internet of Things carefully research what you are buying, check if good quality documentation is available in your language.
 Check if support is available if you have problems and if the company releases firmware updates for its products.
 The cheapest is unlikely to have any of these things.
 Change any default passwords and make sure your devices are not making outbound connections by checking your routers firewall logs.